haxetink/tink_macro/README.md

 ## Constructor

 Constructors are relatively tricky, especially when you have inheritance.
 If you do not specify a constructor, than that of the the super class is used.
 If you do specify one, then it needn't be compatible with the super class, but it needs to call it.
 Macros represent them as an instance field called `new` that must be a function.
 However if you think about it, a constructor belongs to a class, not an instance.
 So this is all a little dodgy.
+The constructor API is an attempt to create a more rigid solution.

 The `Constructor` API is the result of countless struggles with constructors.
 Still it may not be for you.
 In that case feedback is appreciated and currently the suggested method is to deal with the constructor after you've exported all fields from the `ClassBuilder`.